-- a) locating development in areas which are accessible by the motor car, public transport, cycling and walking; - b) achieving a balanced mix of land uses and patterns of development to reduce the need to travel; - c) promoting and assisting journeys by motor cars, public transport, cycling, mobility aids and walking, by making them accessible, safe, convenient and as attractive as possible; - d) securing Travel Plans where appropriate and requiring the preparation of Transport Assessments for all developments that are likely to have significant transport implications, to determine the measures required on the surrounding highway network to ensure adequate access by all modes of transport.
-Where appropriate, developer contributions will be sought towards the provision of the Stafford Urban Area Transport Management Strategy (SUATMS); - e) encouraging the use of Information and Communication Technology (ICT) for the purposes of businesses and for other service provision; - supporting the retention and enhancement of neighbourhood service provision, such as in District Centres; - g) promoting safer use of routes in town and local areas by encouraging the development of traffic management schemes as determined by local need; and - h) minimising environmental impacts through mitigation measures.
+- a) locating development in areas which are accessible by the motor car, public transport, cycling and walking and avoid inappropriate levels of additional car and lorry traffic on unsuitable roads; - b) promoting achieving a balanced mix of land uses and patterns of development to reduce the need to travel; - c) promoting and assisting journeys by motor cars, public transport, cycling, mobility aids and walking, by making them accessible, safe, convenient and as attractive as possible; - d) securing Travel Plans where appropriate and requiring the preparation of Transport Assessments for all developments that are likely to have significant transport implications, to determine the measures required on the surrounding highway network to ensure adequate access by all modes of transport.
+Where appropriate, developer contributions will be sought towards the provision of the Stafford Urban Area Transport Management Strategy (SUATMS); - e) encouraging the use of Information and Communication Technology (ICT), including telecommunications, for the purposes of businesses and for other service provision; - f) supporting the retention and enhancement of neighbourhood service provision, such as in District and Local Centres, to reduce the need to travel; - g) promoting safe and efficient safer use of the highway network through routes in town and local areas by encouraging the development of traffic management schemes as determined by local need; and - h) minimising environmental impacts and where these are unavoidable considering mitigation or compensatory measures through mitigation measures.